-Prospect New Orleans Executive Director Brooke Davis Anderson to step down; Board appoints longtime deputy director for curatorial affairs to interim role After four years of leadership, Anderson departs in advance of Prospect.4 triennial to direct the Pennsylvania Academy of Fine Arts
+Prospect New Orleans Executive Director Brooke Davis Anderson to step down; Board appoints longtime deputy director for curatorial affairs to interim role After four years of leadership, Anderson departs in advance of Prospect.4 triennial to direct the Pennsylvania Academy of the Fine Arts

 NEW ORLEANS, La. - March 16, 2017—Prospect New Orleans announced today that Executive Director Brooke Davis Anderson will leave her post at the end of the month after four years of leading the organization that produces the Prospect triennial.
 Deputy Director for Curatorial Affairs Ylva Rouse will serve as interim director while a search committee formed by the board of directors seeks Anderson’s permanent replacement to head the New Orleans-based organization.
 Rouse, a New Orleans native, has served on the curatorial team of Prospect since its inception in April of 2007.
 Prior to her tenure at Prospect, Rouse served as Director of the Javier Lopez Gallery Artspace in Madrid, Spain and as an Exhibitions Curator at the Museo Nacional Centro de Arte Reina Sofia.